 - Discussion strategy: This method involves verbal dialogue between students and teachers on a topic.
-Discussion method cultivates thinking and communication skills, which leads to the development of higher cognitive and emotional fields.
+The discussion method cultivates thinking and communication skills, which leads to the development of higher cognitive and emotional fields.

 - Heuristic method: In this method, the teacher gives the student a task and guides him.
 Students can solve problems after acquiring knowledge through self-study and external research.